MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-view.md

 - Up to 30 queries per day are allowed for each environment.
 - Any single request from Advanced Find, Power Automate cloud flow, or Dataverse OData public API is considered as one query.
 - Queries are allowed on one table at a time.
 Joins and aggregation functions aren't allowed.
-- Retained data includes lookup data and doesn't require joins.
-- Lookup values in a table are denormalized with ID and name value.
+- Retained data includes lookup data.
+Lookup values in the table are denormalized with ID and name value.

 ## See also